-Planning Period: In order to allow for successful integration of these evidence-based services into court operations, CJCC is allowing a 2 month planning period for each local project.
+Planning Period: In order to allow for the successful integration of evidence-based services into court operations, CJCC will provide a 2-month planning period as an option for new local projects.
 This will allow time for staff to be hired, trained, and contracts with service providers to be established.
-The planning period is optional and all projects must be operational no later than October 1, 2013.
+The planning period is optional and all new projects must be operational no later than February 1, 2015.